velosofist/velosofize/for_contributors/Readme.md

 [mapbox/togeojson](https://github.com/mapbox/togeojson)

-Installation on Linux:
+Installation and use on Linux:

 ```bash
 npm install -g @mapbox/togeojson
 togeojson your_map.kml > your_map.geojson
 ```

-A script is used to remove pins from the map because ` togeojson ` does not convert the map in its entirety, but displays all pins black and without formatting.